Skip to navigation Skip to content

 Explanation of NARWP exemptions or reasons it's been served for FTB Part A

-Table 4: this table lists exemptions to the NARWP or reasons NARWP has been served automatically applied to FTB Part A that display on the FTBNEX screen.
+Table 4: this table lists exemptions from the NARWP or reasons NARWP has been served automatically applied to FTB Part A that display on the FTBNEX screen.

 Exemption Code